 To ease testing and quick iterations as you build chains, you can execute a single command or command group within a chain.

-- From Wdata Chains, click Build, and select Execute from the chain's menu.
+- In Chain Builder, from the Chains tab, select Execute from the chain's menu.

 - For the command or group to run, click Execute this command .

 To develop branching logic, or as part of developing a chain, you may need to skip a command to force a specific result.
 You can also set up conditional logic to automatically return a specific result based on set rules.